We’re renaming ‘products’ to ‘apps’

 2. Select Directory > Users.

-4. Select the More actions menu (•••) for the Jira product you need.
+4. Select the more actions menu (•••) for the relevant Jira app.

 Add data to user properties

 User properties are key-value pairs associated with Jira users.
-Other products don't make use of these properties.
+Other apps don't make use of these properties.
 An example user property could be:

 • key: Favorite color